liliarose/python-notes/Unit 1.1.md

 ### Introduction, What is Python and Why Python?
 1. popular high-level programming language
-⋅⋅⋅From Machine, to readable code, that’s going from low level to high level.
+From Machine, to readable code, that’s going from low level to high level.
-⋅⋅⋅The lower the level, the closer the language is to machine code (binary).
+The lower the level, the closer the language is to machine code (binary).
-⋅⋅⋅The higher the level, the closer it is to actual spoken languages.
+The higher the level, the closer it is to actual spoken languages.

 2. Easy to learn!
 Great for first-timers.
 3. Many startups and tech companies use it, including Google, Yahoo!